GlobalFishingWatch/GFW_technical_documentation/Coverage.md

 ## Key Tables

-+ There is no key table for `coverage`.
++ There is no key table for coverage.
 Coverage is instead calculated in the API without an associated BigQuery table, because coverage is calculated every day (with a 3 day delay) for a vessels activity in the previous year.
 The coverage value therefore must be recalculated every day, and also must consider if you are vessel records being manually merged together, which requires individual calculations for every manual merge configuration.

 ## Source Tables